Structural characteristics of the LTC system, impact of the pandemic, measures adopted and new reforms

 The country operates with shortages of workers in LTC sector, which poses challenges to staffing facilities (source: Responding to COVID-19 in Residential Care: The Singapore Experience – Resources to support community and institutional Long-Term Care responses to COVID-19 (ltccovid.org).

-Singapore drew many lessons from the SARS-CoV outbreak of 2002, which exposed the ill-preparedness of the country to deal with pandemics.
-Following the 2002 outbreak, the government established 900 rapid response public health preparedness clinics (PHPCs) across the country, ear-marked for improved response to pandemics and outbreaks.
+Following the 2003 outbreak, the government established 900 rapid response public health preparedness clinics (PHPCs) across the country, ear-marked for improved response to pandemics and outbreaks.
 The PHPCs serve as an intermediary between the community and hospitals, screening all patients with flu-like or pneumonia symptoms into low-risk and high-risk groups.
-The high risk group is referred to an infectious disease hospital for further assessment and management (https://www.liebertpub.com/doi/10.1089/omi.2020.0077).
+The high risk group is referred to an infectious disease hospital for further assessment and management (Kuguyo et al., 2020).

 PART 2 – Impacts of the COVID-19 pandemic on people who use and provide Long Term Care

 - 2.02.
-Deaths attributed to Covid-19 among people who use and provide Long-Term Care
+Deaths attributed to COVID-19 among people using long-term care

 PART 3 – Measures adopted to minimise the impact of the COVID-19 pandemic on people who use and provide Long-Term Care